mochimodev/mochimo/docs/CONTRIBUTING.md

 ```

 #### Globals
-In the mochimo code base (c only, not Cuda), a variable is a GLOBAL and defined in data.c if the first letter is Capitalized.
+In the Mochimo code base (c only, not Cuda), a variable is a GLOBAL and defined in data.c if the first letter is Capitalized.
 ```c
 byte Running;   /* GLOBAL */
 ```

 #### Declarations and Initializations
-In a function definition, variables are declared, and then initialized at the top:
+In a function definition, variables are declared and then initialized at the top:
 ```c
 void my_function()
 {